kx0101/kx0101/README.md

 - 🔭 I’m currently studing at [University of Thessaly](https://ds.uth.gr/)

+- :books: Working as an Intern in Netcompany-Intrasoft as a Software Engineer specializing in React.

 - :pencil: Practicing Data Structures & Algorithms, solving problems in LeetCode.

 - :pencil: Learning/Practicing the MERN stack.